Start Planning

 First-timers benefit most from one major park for 4-5 nights, then optionally adding a second short extension of 2-3 nights if total trip length reaches 9-10 days.
 One park allows pattern recognition in animal behaviour and reduces transfer fatigue.
 Multiple parks increase species diversity and habitat types but require internal flights or long road transfers that consume 4-6 hours of daylight.

-Minimum viable safari duration: why fewer than 7 days disappoints
+Minimum safari duration: why fewer than 7 days disappoints

 Safaris shorter than seven days total (meaning 3 or fewer full game-viewing days) rarely satisfy first-time travellers.